albar965/littlenavmap-manual/en/CONNECT.md

 #### Start _Little Navmap_ on the Client / Remote Computer {#connect-start-navmap}

-Open the connection dialog in _Little Navmap_ by selecting `Tools` -&gt; `Flight Simulator Connection`  in the main menu.
+Open the connection dialog in _Little Navmap_ by selecting `Tools` -> `Flight Simulator Connection`  in the main menu.
 ![Little Navmap Connect Dialog](../images/connect.jpg "Little Navmap Connect Dialog")

 _**Picture above:** Connect dialog with correct values to access the computer running the simulator and Little Navconnect as shown above._